JDI-Group/iho-mch/.github/ISSUE_TEMPLATE/problem-report.md

 ---
 name: Problem report
-about: Create a report to help us improve
+about: Create a report to improve
 title: ''
 labels: ''
 assignees: hairyf